 We give this classic American comfort food a twist with a splash of brandy and bright veggies all under an ultra flaky crust.

-In a small mixing bowl, whisk together the egg yolk and whole milk and chives until combined.
+In a small mixing bowl, whisk together the egg yolk, whole milk, and chives.
 Set aside.

 Measure and add the dry ingredients and diced butter to the bowl of a stand mixer fitted with a paddle attachment.

 Mix on low speed for 3 minutes until it reaches a sand like texture.
 It is very important that it remains a coarse texture at this point.